DCjanus/testcontainers-rs/docs/features/host_access.md

 or even your application under test.
 Docker assigns dynamic bridge IPs, so the host address is not stable and varies across platforms.

-`testcontainers` exposes the `with_host_access` helper to inject the `host.testcontainers.internal` alias into `/etc/hosts` inside every container.
-With this alias in place, code in the container can reach host services using a stable hostname and the original port number.
-For advanced scenarios the `HostAccess` builder and the `with_host_access_config` helper let you opt into additional behaviours (e.g. declaring host ports for future fallbacks).
+`testcontainers` exposes the `with_exposed_host_port` and `with_exposed_host_ports` helpers to declare which host ports should remain reachable from the container.
+Calling either helper injects the `host.testcontainers.internal` alias into `/etc/hosts`, allowing your code to use a stable hostname together with the original host port number.

 ```rust
 use std::net::TcpListener;